WordPress/openverse-api/api/docs/guides/zero-downtime-database-management.md

-# Zero Downtime Database Management
+# Zero Downtime and Database Management

 Openverse practices zero-downtime deployments.
 This puts a handful of constraints on our database migration and data management practices.
 This